Vringo says jury supports patent case against Google, others

-Shares of Vringo Inc fell as much as 10 percent after the mobile phone software maker said a jury had asked five companies, including Google Inc, to pay about $30 million (18 million pounds) for infringing its patents.
+Shares of Vringo Inc VRNG.A fell as much as 10 percent after the mobile phone software maker said a jury had asked five companies, including Google Inc (GOOG.O), to pay about $30 million for infringing its patents.

 Vringo had been looking for much higher compensation of at least $696 million from the companies, financial website iStockAnalyst had previously reported.

-The court-appointed jury upheld the validity of Vringo's patents and asked Google to pay $15.8 million, AOL $7.9 million, IAC/InterActiveCorp-owned IAC Search & Media $6.6 million and Gannett Co Inc $4.3 million, Vringo said.
+The court-appointed jury upheld the validity of Vringo's patents and asked Google to pay $15.8 million, AOL AOL.N $7.9 million, IAC/InterActiveCorp-owned IACI.O IAC Search & Media $6.6 million and Gannett Co Inc (GCI.N) $4, 322, Vringo said.

 Vringo inherited the lawsuit after it acquired Innovate/Protect (I/P), a company which specializes in monetizing intellectual property, in March.